Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 attack or other people reading your file).
 When Vim exits the directory and

-all files in it are deleted.
+clean up yourself).
 When Vim has the setuid bit set this may cause

 problems, the temp file is owned by the setuid user but the filter command